 What Supplements Should I Give My Indoor Cat?

 Are you curious if all cats include indoor cats, as well?
-Don’t indoor cats need additional supplements since they don’t get outside?
+Don’t indoor cats need additional supplements if they don’t get outside?
 This is a logical question, especially if you’re thinking about access to the sun and Vitamin D.

 However, cats don’t produce Vitamin D like humans do and therefore don’t need the sun like humans.
 Cats get vitamin D from their food.
 The main thing to think about when considering supplements for an outdoor cat is calories.
 Indoor cats don’t need as many calories as they’re not as active as outdoor cats.